-How to calculate loss of earnings
+How is loss of earnings calculated?

-You will need to be able to demonstrate that overtime would have been available during the period of absence, and that you have a history of working overtime.
+You will need to be able to demonstrate that overtime would have been available to you during the period of your absence.
+You will also need to show that you have a history of working overtime.